meshhq/MeshStudioWebsite/content/blog/2018-03-01-readable-vue-components.md

 ## Pros and Cons of Vue.js

 When starting a new project, you want to get things up and running as quickly as possible.
 While modern JavaScript advancements have made things a lot easier on developers, they have also increased the complexity of getting things going.
 Every developer who has worked with Webpack knows what I am talking about; Webpack is a great example of a very powerful tool that has an incredibly steep learning curve, even for doing basic things.
-Fortunately there is a solution for those who want to go fast: `Vue` and `vue-cli`.
+Fortunately there is a solution for those who want to go fast: [Vue](https://vuejs.org) and [vue-cli](https://github.com/vuejs/vue-cli).

 I don't think I have come across a solution that so easily gets you up and on your way to developing a modern JavaScript web application.
 The `vue-cli` frees you from the tedious initial Webpack configuration, and allows you to start writing application code right away.
 While this is great, I have found there to be some shortcomings to Vue itself; mainly that Vue code can be very messy and cluttered.
-Here is what the standard format for a .vue file looks like:
+Here is what the standard format for a `.vue` file looks like:

 ```html
 <template>